clayne/bdvl/README.md

  * The **newest** version of bdvl comes with an option which allows for seamless updates to the rootkit on systems which already have it installed.
  * You can access this via the rootkit's [backdoor utilities](#41-backdoor-utility-commands) when in a magic shell.
  * The command & required arguments are as follows: `./bdv update /path/to/newbdvl.so*`
- * When updating the target installation, bdvl will read required settings from the target(s) `bdvl.so`.
+ * When updating the target installation, bdvl will read necessary settings from the first `bdvl.so` in argv.
-   * `INSTALL_DIR`, `OLD_PRELOAD`, `PRELOAD_FILE` & `BDVLSO` are said settings.
-   * Before installing the new `bdvl.so` bdvl will ask if `PATCH_DYNAMIC_LINKER` is defined in the new installation...
  * With the implementation of this, you can effortlessly enable/disable rootkit features, change backdoor credentials & whatever else, on the fly.
  * When using this option, directories & files from the previous/current installation are removed.
    * There is an appropriate warning to let you know this before bdvl goes through with updating the installation.
- * This method of updating the rootkit rehomes the kit entirely.
-   * Your home directory will be in a different location...
-   * Different installation directory, different `rootkit.so` name...
-   * Different log locations...
-Different everything.
+ * With this method you do not need to worry about using the same paths, magic GID, or any other setting for that matter.
-   * Other than which backdoor methods you are using & your desired backdoor credentials.
+   * Other than your backdoor credentials, if you want to keep them the same that is...
-     * **i.e.:** your own personal settings...

 #### 3.1.1.
 Example
  * In this example, I am in a backdoor shell & have this repository downloaded & extracted in my/the rootkit's home directory.